 May is Stroke Awareness Month.
 While awareness of stroke symptoms is especially important among the elderly, COVID-19 is creating two new phenomena to consider.

 First, COVID-19 has been found to cause stroke in much younger people, even those who have mild symptoms and may not even be aware they are positive for the disease caused by the coronavirus.
-People as young as 30 have been experiencing stroke as a result of COVID-19.
+People as young as 30 have been experiencing a stroke as a result of COVID-19.
 According to Dr. Johanna T. Fifi at Mount Sinai Hospital in New York City, “We’re hypothesizing that the virus is having an effect on the lining of the blood vessels all through the body – and that is what is leading to the clots.”

 More specifically, Dr. Theresa Capriotti, DO, MSN, RN, at Villanova University notes, “The coronavirus has been shown to cause the development of microthrombi [small clots].
 These clots can travel to the lung and obstruct blood flow to the lung, which is called pulmonary embolism, or travel to brain circulation and cause an ischemic stroke.”
 The important signs to look out for include:

 - Facial changes, especially drooping of one side

 - Face numbness – if the person cannot smile, it may be a sign of stroke